CDLUC3/uc3-present/devops_build/README.md

-## On Your Journey to DevOps, Start with Your Build
+## On the Journey to DevOps, Start with Your Build

 ---